 Free Verse is a tricky.

 Many people think that free verse poetry is a collection of random phrases.
-You can write emotional sounding sentences and expect that others will feel that your free verse is genius.
+That you can write emotional sounding sentences and expect that others will feel that your free verse is genius.
 This is not the case.
 There must be some definitive, connecting element.
 Structure is a must.
 In the following poems I use alliteration to create my structure.
 Other ways to create structure include: syllable matching (think iambic pentameter), graphic design (using space and shaping words into pictures or designs), ending each line with a similar characteristic (a letter or punctuation), or even using italics or bold or various fonts and colors to separate elements.
 A near rhyme every once in a while won’t hurt anyone either.

 I recommend using alliteration to further the imagery in your poetry.
 Show how slick, slippery, and slimy, something is with a repetitious sound.
 The “sl sl sl” combination makes the poetry come alive when it is read aloud.